-While it may be the last thing on many people’s minds, ill-health causing mental incapacitation is, unfortunately, part of life.
-Unfortunately, people can suffer mental capacity in a variety of ways, most commonly through disability, illness or a progressive disease such as dementia/alzheimers.
-McMahon & Williams recognise the importance of advising on your legal affairs in the event of such incapacity, particularly as people are living longer.
+While it may be the last thing on many people’s minds, ill health causing mental incapacitation is, unfortunately, part of life.
+People can suffer mental incapacity in a variety of ways, most commonly through disability, illness or a progressive disease such as Dementia or Alzheimer’s.
+If you become mentally incapacitated your assets such as cash and property in your sole name would normally be frozen and cannot be used by anyone to pay bills on your behalf or to cover the costs of your care.
+McMahon and Williams Solicitors recognise the importance of advising on your legal affairs in the event of such incapacity, particularly as people are living much longer.

 What are Enduring Powers of Attorney?

-The long awaited Assisted Decision Making (Capacity) Act 2015 was signed into law on the 30th December 2015.
-This provides for the establishment of a more modern framework for Enduring Powers of Attorney.
-In particular, it provides for the extension of the remit of Enduring Powers of Attorney to include a donor’s healthcare matters.
-In 2016 Gearoid Williams and Aisling Glynn completed a Law Society Certificate Course in Decision-Making Capacity & Support following the signing into law of the Assisted Decision-Making (Capacity) Bill in January 2016.
+The long awaited Assisted Decision Making (Capacity) Act, 2015 was signed into law on the 13th of December 2015.
+This provides for the establishment of a more modern framework for Enduring Power of Attorney.
+In particular, it provides for the extension of the remit of Enduring Powers of Attorney to include a Donor’s healthcare matter.
+In 2016, Gearoid Williams and Aisling Glynn completed the Law Society Certificate course in decision making capacity and support following the signing into law of the Assisted Decision Making (Capacity) Act in January 2016.